bitrix24/b24restdocs/api-reference/sale/data-types.md

 || **PERSON_TYPE_ID**
 [`sale_person_type.id`](#sale_person_type) | Identifier of the payer type ||
 || **ACTION_FILE**
-[`string`](../data-types.md) | For REST payment systems, this is the REST handler code specified when adding the handler using the method [sale.paysystem.handler.add](../pay-system/sale-pay-system-handler-add.md).
+[`string`](../data-types.md) | For REST payment systems, this is the code of the REST handler specified when adding the handler through the method [sale.paysystem.handler.add](../pay-system/sale-pay-system-handler-add.md).

 For system payment systems, this is the code of the system payment system handler
 ||